Health Insurance Companies: A Comprehensive Guide

 • High-Deductible Health Plans (HDHP): HDHPs come with lower premiums but higher deductibles.
 These plans are usually paired with a Health Savings Account (HSA), allowing you to save pre-tax dollars to pay for healthcare expenses.

-See also COBRA Health Insurance: Your Guide to Extended Coverage
+See also Cheapest Health Insurance: Your Ultimate Guide to Affordable Coverage

 How Do Health Insurance Companies Determine Premiums?